 MonkeyLearn, for example, is a user-friendly machine learning platform, that offers two different alternatives to detect sentiment in text:

-Pre-trained models allow you to get immediate results: you just need to paste your text into the classifier and click on “classify text” to obtain a prediction, like this:
+Pre-trained models allow you to get immediate results: you just need to paste your text into the classifier and click on “classify text” to obtain a prediction:

 With pre-trained models, you can process data in a batch (by uploading an excel or CSV file) or even import data from third-party apps through one of the available integrations.
 Also, developers can use the pre-trained sentiment classification model via the MonkeyLearn API.